heisenburger/ws/README.md

 - index: loop through projects
 - set up blog; load in past writings
 - fix hover effects, they look bland and bad
+- look into porting the entire site over to AMP